 - Multi-year funding projects

-- Studies, media or advocacy campaigns, research or surveys or events, such as fairs, tournaments, etc.
+- Studies, media or advocacy campaigns, research or surveys, and events such as fairs and tournaments

 - Services for which third party reimbursement or pharmacy assistance programs are available